-Abuse, Addictive issues, Alcohol /Substance abuse issues, Anger management, Anxiety, Bullying, Couples Counselling, Depression, Domestic Abuse, Emotional/Behavioural issues, Family Issues, Grief, OCD, Self Esteem /Confidence issues, Self-harm, Stress management,
+Abuse, Addictive Issues, Alcohol/Substance abuse issues, Anger Management, Anxiety, Bullying, Couples Counselling, Depression, Domestic Abuse, Emotional/Behavioral Issues, Family Issues, Grief, OCD, Self/Esteem/Confidence Issues, Self-Harm, Stress Management,

-Jan is committed to Continued Professional Development (CPD) in line with professional and BACP Requirements and is currently studying Diplomas in Advanced Cognitive Behavioural Therapy, Mindfulness, Nutrition and Weight Management.
+Jan is committed to continued professional development (CPD) in line with professional and BACP Requirements and is currently studying Diplomas in both Mindfulness and Nutrition and Weight Management.

 Anne is a fully qualified counsellor and registered member of the BACP (MBACP)